Bakhtiyar Khalji's Tibet campaign

-Bakhtiyar Khalji, the general of Qutubuddin Aibak, launched a campaign to invade Tibet in 1205 or 1206.
+Bakhtiyar Khalji, the general of Qutb ud-Din Aibak, launched a campaign to invade Tibet from March to June 1206.

 Tibet was a source for horses, the most prized possession of any army, and Khalji was keen to control the lucrative trade between Tibet and India.
 Khajli's army commenced plundering the country around the Tibet region of the Chumbi Valley.
 The people of that area and the parts adjacent advanced to repel the invaders.
 From daybreak to the time of evening prayer, a fierce battle ensued, and a great number of Khalji's army were killed or wounded.

 Background

 Bakhtiyar Khalji, the general of Qutubuddin Aibak, conquered Bihar and Nadia, the capital of the Sena Kings of Bengal.
 He subsequently became obsessed with ambitions of conquering Tibet.
 Historically, Bengal had trade relations with Tibet along the 'Tea-Horse Route', through Assam, Sikkim and Bhutan, to parts of China and Southeast Asia, which were home to gold and silver mines.
 Tibet was also a source of horses.
 The planned invasion also coincided with the Era of Fragmentation and the collapse of the Tibetan Empire.

 The expedition was aided by Ali Mech, a tribal chief from the foothills of the Himalayas in the north of Bengal.
 Mech was a recent convert to Islam, and he helped the expedition by acting as a guide.